Connect Using MySQL Protocol

 Usage Restrictions

-- Currently unable to fully support MySQL functions and syntax, some MySQL-specific syntax and functions in some reports will cause errors when sent to Lakehouse (please contact Lakehouse support).
+- Full compatibility with MySQL functions and syntax is not currently available.
+Some MySQL-specific syntax and functions used in certain reports will produce errors when sent to Lakehouse (contact Lakehouse support).

 - Data type restrictions